This article provides links to download a sample web application and API penetration test attestation letter from Secure Ideas.

 Penetration Test FAQs (Frequently Asked Questions)

 This article provides answers to common questions about penetration tests.

-question: How much does a Penetration Test cost? answer: The cost of a Penetration Test typically ranges from $10,000 to $45,000 (USD).
+The cost of a Penetration Test typically ranges from $10,000 to $45,000 (USD).
 There are several factors that contribute to the cost, and some testing will fall outside of this range.

-question: What are the risks of a Penetration Test? answer: The largest risks of a Penetration Test include system outages and data loss.
+The largest risks of a Penetration Test include system outages and data loss.
 In general, these risks can be lowered significantly by employing qualified experts.

-question: Why does the price of Penetration Testing vary so much? answer: Penetration Test pricing is normally estimated by effort at a given resource rate.
+Penetration Test pricing is normally estimated by effort at a given resource rate.
 Different companies have various rates and various methods of scoping the effort.
 See our full article for a better understanding of factors that influence the price of a Penetration Test.

-question: Can I use a bug bounty program in place of a Penetration Test? answer: Although a bug bounty program may be beneficial to organizations with mature security programs, it cannot replace a penetration test engagement.
+Although a bug bounty program may be beneficial to organizations with mature security programs, it cannot replace a penetration test engagement.
 There are several important differences between bug bounties and penetration tests.

 We hope you found these helpful.
 Please contact us if you have additional questions.